jase231/hpd-alerts/README.md

 # Henrico County PD Alerts

-This tool scrapes [Henrico County's Active Police Calls](https://activecalls.henrico.us) and displays them on a Semantic + LeafletJS front-end.
+Scrapes [Henrico County's Active Police Calls](https://activecalls.henrico.us) and displays them on a Semantic + LeafletJS front-end.

 # Features:
 - Access to the underlying scraped data using the /getAlerts endpoint